XD2Sketch/react-chat-stream/README.md

 your API.
 These messages are delivered to your application as a stateful array, updated in real-time as new chat messages are received and sent.
 As a consumer of the hook, you can readily use the `messages` variable in your component to display the ongoing conversation.
+The `messages` variable will change and will get appended with new messages received from your backend.

 **Important: For this to work, your API must stream back the results of the AI model as parts of the string you want to display.**